 Long COVID-19 has left patients with many different types of conditions, such as chronic fatigue, organ impairment, shortness of breath, and chest pain.
 We are seeing some patients with pulmonary fibrosis, which means that there is a potential risk that we might see bronchiectasis in patients who have suffered from COVID-19.
 However, there is not enough research on coronavirus and bronchiectasis currently, and it is too early to tell whether the conditions could be linked.

 What’s the life expectancy of someone with bronchiectasis?

 In cases of bronchiectasis, our main concern is to prevent future infections.
 We want to treat any infections promptly so that the patient can maintain lung function over time.
 The good news is that the condition is absolutely manageable.

 If someone with bronchiectasis has a good management plan and adhere to it, it’s a controllable disease.
 It may impact someone if they are susceptible to chest infections, but in terms of prognosis, if it is well-managed you prevent further deterioration and minimise the likelihood of progression.
 It shouldn’t have a significant impact on someone’s long-term outlook.

-Dr Ramsay is an expert in treating bronchiectasis and you can make an appointment with him via his Top Doctor’s profile here.
+Dr James Ramsay is an expert in treating bronchiectasis.
+You can make an appointment with him via his Top Doctor’s profile.
 Can’t make it in person?
 Dr Ramsay is available for a video call using our e-Consultation tool, which is also found on his profile.